balmjs/template-vue-ui/README.md

 # BalmJS template - `vue-ui`

-> A Vue.js project with router & BalmUI
+> A Vue.js project with router & BalmUI (for vue2)

 ## Requirements